Traffic Stats Administration

 The default retention policy for cache stats

 As mentioned above, it is recommended that InfluxDB be running in some sort of high availability configuration.
 There are several ways to achieve high availability so it is best to consult the high availability options on the InfuxDB website.

 Once InfluxDB is installed and configured, databases and retention policies need to be created.
 Traffic Stats writes to three different databases: cache_stats, deliveryservice_stats, and daily_stats.
 More information about the databases and what data is stored in each can be found in the Traffic Stats Overview.

 /opt/traffic_stats/influxdb_tools directory on your Traffic Stats server.
-See the InfluxDB Tools section below for more information.
+See the InfluxDB Tools section for more information.